xsteelej/grpc_client_server/README.md

 ``go test -v -coverprofile cover.out ./...``

-The client can be run from the cli or within docker.
+The service can be run from the cli or within docker.

 #### _Running_

-The server can be run from the cli or by using docker-compose.
+The service can be run from the cli or by using docker-compose.

 **Example running from the CLI**
 ```